PaulaTeeuwen/Photo-Driven-Li-Extraction-Cages/README.md

 # Photo-Driven-Li-Extraction-Cages
-This repository contains the scripts and xyz-files relevant for studying the Li-extraction ability of photo-active azobipyridine-based coordination cages..
+This repository contains the scripts and xyz-files relevant for studying the Li-extraction ability of photo-active azobipyridine-based coordination cages.

 ## Software used
 - [Scigress](https://www.fqs.pl/en/chemistry/products/scigress) v2.6